 Scott Rose to fame as the man who defeated Mexico in a brilliant amphibious campaign far ahead of its time, followed by an audacious march on Mexico City.
-He also devised the “Anaconda Strategy” that helped to strangle the Confederacy and help the Union win the Civil War.
-A bold, clear-sighted and creative strategist, “Old Fuss and Feathers” too often gets overlooked when such lists as this are compiled.
-In his day, no less an expert than the Wellington called him the greatest living general.
+He also devised the “Anaconda Strategy” that helped to strangle the Confederacy and the Union to win the Civil War.
+A bold, clear-sighted and creative strategist, “Old Fuss and Feathers” too often gets overlooked when lists such as this are compiled.
+In his day no less an expert than the Wellington called him the greatest living general.

 9. Dwight D. Eisenhower

 Disparaged by the flamboyant MacArthur as “the best clerk I ever had”, Ike was the archetype of the modern “political general” in the age of coalition warfare.
-Never forgetting that his primary mission was to keep the various allies happily working in concert to defeat the Axis Powers, he successfully orchestrated a massive campaign against the Axis in Europe and North Africa that brought total victory.
+Never forgetting that his primary mission was to keep the various allies happily working in concert to defeat the Axis Powers, he successfully orchestrated a massive campaign North Africa and on the European continent that brought total victory.
 No general in history has commanded a larger force on land, sea, and air.
-While he often had to allow his British allies to take the bit in the teeth– and to put-up with the vainglorious and barely competent Montgomery–he managed to win the war with minimal casualties and no major defeat (though several severe embarrassments).
+While he often had to allow his British allies to take the bit in the teeth – and to put-up with the vainglorious and barely competent Montgomery – he managed to win the war with minimal casualties and no major defeat (though several severe embarrassments).
 In all, he was the consummate professional soldier.

 8. Douglas MacArthur

-Even more theatrical than the famously dramatic Patton (Eisenhower, who served as his aid in the 1930s, once quipped, “I studied dramatics under MacArthur”), MacArthur was the epitome of the general-hero at a time when America needed one.
+Even more theatrical than the famously dramatic Patton (Eisenhower, who served as his aid in the 1930s, once quipped, “I studied dramatics under MacArthur”), MacArthur was the epitome of the heroic general at a time when America needed one.
 He successfully led the southern theater of the Pacific Campaign, and presided over the surrender of Japan.
-In Korea in 1950, his audacious strategy of landing massive forces behind the North Koreans at Inchon was a masterpiece.
-He drove the North Koreans out of the South and back to the Chinese border.
-But for that country’s intervention against his forces, the war would have ended in 1950 with MacArthur acclaimed the greatest general of the 20th century.
+In Korea in 1950 his audacious strategy of landing massive forces behind the North Koreans at Inchon was a masterpiece, driving the North Koreans out of the South and back to the Chinese border.
+But for that country’s intervention against his forces the war would have ended in 1950 with MacArthur acclaimed the greatest general of the 20th century.
 As was, he succeeded in extricating his Army intact, and after appointing Ridgeway to lead 8th Army stopped the Chinese advance, stabilizing the line.
 His disagreement with the Joint Chiefs and President Truman over how to deal with the Chinese situation led to his sacking.
 His “Old soldier’s never die” speech is perhaps the greatest farewell speech in American military history.

 7. Ulysses S. Grant

-The model for the modern American general, Grant was fearless, aggressive, and determined.
-He understood better than any of his contemporaries (except Sherman, perhaps) the war he was fighting and waged it to a successful conclusion where less men had failed.
-Grant was a determined, dogged commander who never lost heart in the face of the enemy, despite hideous casualties.
+The model for the modern American general, Grant was fearless, aggressive, determined, and famously phlegmatic.
+He understood better than any of his contemporaries (except perhaps Sherman) the war he was fighting and waged it to a successful conclusion where lesser men had failed.
+Grant was a determined, dogged commander who never lost heart, despite hideous casualties.
 After taking a beating during the first day at Shiloh, he merely shrugged and said, “We’ll lick ’em tomorrow”— and he did.
-There was a move to relieve him after this most sanguine battle; but Lincoln overruled Grant’s detractors: “’I can’t spare this man; he fights.”
+There was a move to relieve him after this most sanguine battle.
+But Lincoln overruled Grant’s detractors: “’I can’t spare this man; he fights.”
 His army followed him confidently and loyally, and knew their general never spared himself the hardships he demanded of them.
 “His soldiers always knew that he was ready to rough it with them and share their hardships on the march.
 He wore no better clothes than they, and often ate no better food.”
 Grant was the ultimate pugnacious combat commander, a pit bull who would never let him go once he had sunk his teeth into an enemy.

 6. Robert E. Lee

 Often placed at the top of lists like this, many would disagree with Lee’s placement in the middle of this list.
-Lee’s legend benefited from dying soon after the war.
-He made grave tactical and strategic mistakes (particularly at Gettysburg), and was greatly aided by the help of such able sub-commanders as Jackson and Longstreet (who often gets little credit).
-Lee was also an inspiring commander, a bold strategist, and a tactical innovator who came very close to winning an unwinnable war.
+Lee’s legend benefited from dying soon after the war, approaching military canonization.
+But he made grave tactical and strategic mistakes (particularly at Gettysburg), and was greatly aided by the help of such able sub-commanders as Jackson and Longstreet (who often gets little credit).
+That said, Lee was also an inspiring commander, a bold strategist, and a tactical innovator who came very close to winning an unwinnable war.
 His dauntless energy and aggressiveness during the Seven Days Battle are particularly striking when compared to the performance of his adversary, the over-cautious McClellan.
 His two invasions of the North were well-conceived and had every chance of succeeding.
 The first was thwarted in part by lost orders falling into his enemy’s hands, resulting in McClellan being able to concentrate his forces against Lee’s at Antietam.
 At Gettysburg, a campaign which was initially even more successful, he may have been suffering from a mild heart attack (this would explain his lethargy and lack of imagination during the battle).
 Had anyone else been in command of the Confederate war effort in the last two years, the war would have ended much sooner than it did.
 Lee was gracious, gentlemanly, and worshipped by his soldiers, who would have followed “Marse Robert” into hell and back.
 He is the only general on this list whose was himself the son of a successful general (Revolutionary War hero Harry “Light Horse” Lee).